alronz/b2c-database-selection/Cassandra/Examples/tpch.md

  orderswhere o_orderdate >= date '[DATE]' and o_orderdate < date '[DATE]' + interval '3' month and exists (select *from lineitemwhere l_orderkey = o_orderkey and l_commitdate < l_receiptdate)group by o_orderpriorityorder by o_orderpriority;
 ````

-In a similar way like we have done in Q1 and Q3 , we create a new CQL table that will be used later to run the above query.
+In a similar way like we have done in Q1 and Q3 , we create a new CQL table that will be used to serve the above query.
 The table is shown below:

 ````
 CREATE TABLE CASSANDRA_EXAMPLE_KEYSPACE.TPCH_Q4